OSGeo/PROJ/docs/source/usage/quickstart.rst

 example.

-By using the  above projection definition as parameters for the command line utility ``proj`` we can convert the geodetic coordinates to projected space:
+By using the  above projection definition as parameters for the command line utility :program:`proj` we can convert the geodetic coordinates to projected space:

 ::

     $ proj +proj=merc +lat_ts=56.5 +ellps=GRS80

-If called as above ``proj`` will be in interactive mode, letting you type the input data manually and getting a response presented on screen. ``proj`` works as any UNIX filter though, which means that you can also pipe data to the utility, for instance by using the ``echo`` command:
+If called as above :program:`proj` will be in interactive mode, letting you type the input data manually and getting a response presented on screen.
+:program:`proj` works as any UNIX filter though, which means that you can also pipe data to the utility, for instance by using the :program:`echo` command:

 ::